Radcliffe, Greater Manchester: Sports

 Radcliffe has a rich history of sport, including football, rugby, cricket and swimming, but entertainment in Radcliffe once included bear-baiting, bull-baiting, and cock-fighting.
 Cock fights were prevalent in the town and took place in local "hush-shops", generally viewed by invitation only.
 Bull and bear baiting was held in the Radcliffe Bridge area of the parish.
 In Nicholls' History and Traditions of Radcliffe (1900) the author describes the contents of the diary of a Lord Kenyon, who wrote "W.M.
 Robt.
 James, and Thomas Radcliffe, were fined for causing a Bayre to be bayted upon Saturday being the 18th of March 1587–8, at the Bull-Ringe neere the conduite in Manchester."
 Trained dogs were used to attack a bull, which was donated by the Earl of Wilton.
 Such entertainment took place where the bridge now stands, along the banks of the river near the ford.
 Such spectacles were eventually outlawed by Act of Parliament, and the last bull bait in the town was held on 26 September 1838.
 Horse racing replaced the sport the following year, with a course alongside the river.
 During the first year of racing the main spectator stand collapsed, injuring many spectators.
 In 1876 events were moved to a new course approximately one mile in circumference at Radcliffe Moor, upon which site the town's cricket club now stands.

-The town is home to Central Lancashire Cricket League side Radcliffe Cricket Club.
+The town is home to the Greater Manchester Cricket League side Radcliffe Cricket Club, who played in the Central Lancashire Cricket League until its demise in 2015.
 For many years Sir Frank Worrell played for the club, and a street near the cricket ground was named in his honour.
 Sir Garfield Sobers joined the club in 1958 at the age of 21.
 The town also has two Football teams, Radcliffe Town, and Radcliffe F.C. (formerly Radcliffe Borough).
-The football club Bury A.F.C. groundshare with Radcliffe F.C. at Stainton Park.
-Former players include Paul Gascoigne and Matt Derbyshire.
+The football club Bury A.F.C. groundshared with Radcliffe F.C. at Stainton Park until the former's merger with Bury F.C.
+Former players include Paul Gascoigne, Craig Dawson and Matt Derbyshire.

 Radcliffe was also home to Nellie Halstead, who in her time was known as "Britain's greatest woman athlete".
 A multiple world record holder, she represented Great Britain at the 1932 Olympic Games in Los Angeles.